parsa-rangriz/parsa-rangriz.github.io/_pages/cv.md

   * _Supervisor: [Ahsan Nazir](https://research.manchester.ac.uk/en/persons/ahsan.nazir)_

 ## Honors and Awards
-* The **Graduate Research Studentship**, University of Waterloo, Canada, 2023
+* The **Graduate Research Studentship**, University of Waterloo, Canada, 2023-Present
+* The **International Master's Award of Excellence**, University of Waterloo, Canada, 2023-Present
+* The **CRM-PIMS Summer School in Probability Award**, University of Montreal, Canada, 2024
 * The **Master of Mathematics Entrance Scholarship**, University of Waterloo, Canada, 2023
-* The **International Master's Award of Excellence**, University of Waterloo, Canada, 2023
 * The **Summer@EPFL** Fellowship, EPFL, Switzerland, 2022
 * **Silver Medal** in the **30th Iran National Physics Olympiad**, Iran, 2017